Coronavirus latest: German meat talks loom as US cases surge | DW | 26.06.2020

 03:25 The US is grappling with a new surge in cases, with several states logging their own record-breaking infection rates.

 Unlike some countries in East Asia and Europe, the US is still in the midst of its first wave of the virus.
-Experts point to the wildly divergent virus responses from state to state, as well as a politicization of health measures to curb the virus — including wearing face masks and social distancing.
+Experts point to the wildly divergent virus responses from state to state, as well as a politicization of health measures to curb the virus — including wearing face maskGermany: Former abattoir worker 'heard colleagues crying at night's and social distancing.

 For more on the situation in the US, check out our latest overview here: US facing 'big problem' as COVID-19 cases surge